lefty89/bc_brotli/Documentation/AdministratorManual.rst

 	:width: 500px
 	:alt: Update Script

-After the installation is completed you have to add the following code into the *.htaccess* file of your TYPO3 root directoy.
+After the installation is completed you have to add the following code into the *.htaccess* file of your TYPO3 root directory.

 .. code-block:: apache